Camino In Style

 - Additional nights’ accommodation

-You can start your Camino in Style on any day of your choosing between March and October.
+You can start your Camino in Style on any day of your choosing between March and November.
 As some of the accommodation used has limited rooms, we recommend booking this trip as far in advance as possible.
-April, May, June, September and October are the busiest months for walking the Camino and also some of the nicest months due to slightly cooler temperatures.
-July and August can get very hot.

 By Air: